-An information technology vendor is under contract with the NDDOT Safety Division for the maintenance of TraCS and associated TraCS modules (incident location tool, electronic citations, Report and Notice form, etc.).
+An information technology vendor is under contract with the NDDOT Safety Division for the maintenance of TraCS and associated TraCS modules (incident location tool, electronic citations, Report and Notice form, etc.) and the TraCS Web conversion.
 The vendor also coordinates with local law enforcement agencies throughout the state to install the software, provide training to law enforcement officers, and to provide ongoing technical assistance and resources to facilitate efficient TraCS use.

 TraCS will be updated to collect additional MMUCC elements and attributes as determined through the TRCC.
-Equipment such as scanners will also be purchased to provide to agencies to facilitate maximum efficiency of TraCS use.